Is CKaaS Actually Profitable?

 No Repeat Strategy

-If 70–80% orders are first-time buyers, acquisition cost remains high and unstable.
+If most orders are first-time buyers, customer acquisition cost stays high and unstable.

 - No combo engineering